 In most locations, burying human feces in the correct manner is the most effective method to meet these criteria.
 Solid human waste must be packed out from some places, such as narrow river canyons.
 Land management agencies can advise you of specific rules for the area you plan to visit.” -LNT

 Along with staying dry, clean and comfy….Leave No Trace Principle #3 is to Dispose of Waste properly.
-Check out their site to read more about how to properly pack out ALL of your waste, from human waste, to waste water and food.
+Specific guidelines can vary slightly, so check out the Leave No Trace Center for Ethics site for their latest guidelines and be sure to research the regulations of your particular region or trail to learn how to properly pack out ALL of your waste.

 Here it is!
 The Official Wandering Pine 4 day Personal Hygiene kit!